5monkeys/djedi-cms/docs/plugins.rst

 :Extension: img
 :Dependencies: PIL

-The image plugin handles drag and drop image uploads, and renders html image tags.
+The image plugin handles drag and drop image uploads, cropping, resizing and rendering html image tags.
 It depends on the python imaging library, and it's recommended that you use the more up-to-date `Pillow <https://pypi.python.org/pypi/Pillow/>`_ fork.